 The Operator shall ensure that each Key Subcontractor gives the Commonwealth and its nominee, access to its or their:

-premises; and
+premises during business hours and with at least 10 Business Days' prior notice; and

 Accounts and Records,

-relevant to or impacting on the performance of the Operator's obligations under this Agreement including the right to copy any Accounts or Records for the purposes of this Agreement.
+relevant to or impacting on the performance of the Operator's obligations under this Agreement including the right to copy any Accounts or Records for the purposes of this Agreement, in each case for the following periods:

+for Key Subcontractors undertaking works or services pursuant to this Agreement during the Construction Period, for a period of period of seven years after the earlier of termination of that Key Subcontract and COD; and

+for Key Subcontractors undertaking works or services pursuant to this Agreement during the Operations Period, for a period of seven years after termination or expiration of this Agreement or such longer period as may be required by Law.

+The Commonwealth's access to premises, systems, equipment and personnel will be subject to the Operator's or Key Subcontractor's (as applicable) reasonable instructions relating to site access and to physical and information security.

 Other information